House panel preps subpoenas on White House security clearances, 2020 census

 “The White House needs to understand that they can’t stonewall this committee for months,” Cummings said.

-Rep. Alexandria Ocasio-Cortez, D-N.Y., while speaking in favor of the resolution to subpoena Kline, mocked Jared Kushner, the president's son-in-law, who reportedly used WhatsApp to communicate informally with the Saudi crown prince.
+Rep. Alexandria Ocasio-Cortez, D-N.Y., while speaking in favor of the resolution to subpoena Kline, mocked Kushner, who reportedly used WhatsApp to communicate informally with the Saudi crown prince.

 Jordan slammed Cummings for scheduling the interview with Newbold “10 days ago on a Saturday,” with minimal notice, and criticized Cummings for releasing a press release about Newbold on Monday in which he said the chairman “cherry-picked” her statements.